 The best analytics programs prepare you for jobs in multiple work settings.
 Since it’s such a broad field, you could seek a position in the private or public sector.
 Analysts work for insurance companies, securities firms, investment banks, creditors, manufacturers, tech firms, government offices, and more.
 Your core and specialized courses can prepare you for at least a mid-level position in the field.

-The Master of Business Analytics degree features multiple core courses that provide a strong background in data and business subjects.
-Although each school’s curriculum may look different, you’ll likely come across these courses as part of your prerequisites:
+When you pursue a master's in business analytics online, you can expect to take multiple core courses that provide a strong background in data and business subjects.
+You’ll likely come across these courses as part of your prerequisites, although each school’s curriculum may look different: